HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Interface🖐️ used
   - Encapsulation 🖐️ used
   - Hidden class 🖐️ used
-  - Object form 🖐️ used
+  - Object form
   - instance 🖐️ used
   - Introspection
   - Reflection
 - Patterns
-  - Singleton 🖐️ used
+  - Singleton
   - Factory Method
   - Abstract Factory
   - Adapter